-Over time, many Sikh families have reverted to using their family name, but have maintained Singh and Kaur as middle names.
+Many Sikh families have kept their family name, but have maintained Singh and Kaur as middle names.

 Sikh Gurus strongly forbade all rituals and superstitions.
-Sikhs are thus not allowed to eat any food prepared through a ritualistic process.
+Sikhs are thus not allowed to eat any food prepared through a ritualistic process (e.g., Sikhs are not meant to eat Kosher or Halal).
 There is no mandate allowing or disallowing Sikhs to eat meat.
-However, Sikhs are not meant to eat Kosher (Jewish food prepared by a special ritual/process), or Halaal (Muslim meat prepared with a special ritual).
 Sikhs are also not supposed to drink alcohol or consume any other intoxicants.

-Joining the Khalsa, or community of initiated Sikhs, is an important step in one’s life.
+Yes.
+Initiated Sikhs are said to have joined the “Khalsa.”
+Joining the Khalsa is an important step in one’s life.
 You are pledging your commitment to this faith and agreeing to live your life as a Sikh.
-This means that you must wear the 5 articles of faith, and carry Singh or Kaur as your last name.
+This means that you must wear the five articles of faith, and carry Singh or Kaur as your last name.

 The founders of the Sikh faith started the practice of keeping hair unshorn.
 Guru Gobind Singh, the tenth Sikh Guru, gave the Sikhs 5 articles of faith (including unshorn hair), which as a whole comprise the daily uniform of a Sikh.
 In other words, keeping your hair (kesh) and wearing a turban form an external identity for a Sikh.

 All Sikhs are supposed to have uncut/untrimmed hair.
-But like in every religion, there are people who closely follow the religion and others who stray due to different pressures.
+But like in every religion, there are people who closely follow the religion and others who may not.
 Some people may cut their hair, but that does not exclude them from the Sikh community.
-However, the Sikh religion very clearly dictates that Sikhs are not supposed to cut or shave our hair.

 Do not touch someone’s turban or hair without asking, as it may make him/her uncomfortable.

+Hair.
 Sikhs keep their hair unshorn and tie it in a bun or top knot on top of his/her head.
-Covering this top knot, Sikhs tie a turban.

 Sikhs can wear any color or style of turban, and there are no significant colors.
 Some Sikhs wear very few colors and others have a broad color palette.

-Sikhism is the only religion in the world which requires its followers to tie a turban.
 The Sikh turban is thus an article of faith.
 People of many other cultures and religions wear turbans, but none are required to do so by their religion.
-Arabs wear turbans.
-People in the Indian desert state of Rajasthan wear turbans.
-Africans wear turbans—but none of these people are ‘required’ to wear their turbans.

 Just like Sikh men, Sikh women are not supposed to cut their hair.
 In the Rehat Maryada, it is explicitly written that Sikh men wear a turban.
 There is nothing explicitly written about women, except that the turban is optional.
 Traditionally, women have always covered their head, but we’ve seen in the last 50 years, that women have deviated from this.
 There are many reasons for this change: globalization, cultural trends, and a lack of clarity in the Rehat Maryada.
 For Sikh women who tie a turban, the turban is just as much a part of their body and identity as it is for Sikh men!